YuuSUN/FrontEndLearningNotesDaily/README.md

 - Applying CSS to the DOM: The browser will apply that rule to each one of the three ```<span>```s, then paint the final visual representation to the screen.
 - What happens if a browser encounters css it doesn't understand: It does nothing and just moves on to the next bit of css.

+#### 5. Text and font styling
+- Bear in mind that the text inside an element is all affected as one single entity.
+You can't select and style subsections of text unless you wrap them in an appropriate element (such as a ```<span>``` or ```<strong>```), or use a text-specific pseudo-element like ::first-letter (selects the first letter of an element's text), ::first-line (selects the first line of an element's text), or ::selection (selects the text currently highlighted by the cursor.)
+-